andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 The `enumerate()` function adds a counter to each item in a sequence and returns a sequence containing tuples.
 `enumerate(sequence, start)`
-* sequence : is any sequence like a string, list, tuple, etc.
+* sequence :It is any sequence like a string, list, tuple, etc.
 * start (Optional): it indicates the start point of the counter.
 Its default value is 0 .

 ```Python